eduardocasino/vmsmount/readme.txt

 BUILD

   VMSMOUNT was built with OpenWatcom 2.0 toolkit.
-Compile with 'wmake'
+Compile with 'wmake' or 'wmake DEBUG=y' to add debugging support.

 BUGS